biotite-dev/biotite/doc/tutorial/application.rst

 The following sample code shows how an `Application` is generally executed.
-Pay attention to the space between the `run()` and `join()` method: Since these are separated functions, you can do some other stuff, while the `Application` runs in the background.
-Therefore an `Application` behaves effectively like an additional thread.
+Pay attention to the space between the `run()` and `join()` method: Since these are separate functions, you can do some other stuff, while the `Application` runs in the background.
+Therefore, an `Application` behaves effectively like an additional thread.

 .. code-block:: python